ComputationalDesignLab/surrogate-methods/_sources/index.md

 # Introduction
 This jupyter-book provides python implementation for various concepts and algorithms related to **surrogate modeling** and **surrogate-based optimization**.
 The jupyter-book has been created by the **Computational Design (CODE) Laboratory** led by **Prof. Leifur Leifsson** at **Purdue University**.
-This jupyter-book is intended to be used as a starting point for new users of surrogate methods to implement the concepts and algorithms for their own work uisng open source codes.
+This jupyter-book is intended to be used as a starting point for new users of surrogate methods to implement the concepts and algorithms for their own work using open source codes.
 The creation of this jupyter-book is funded partly by the National Science Foundation (NSF) award number 2223732.

 <div style="width:100%; margin: auto;">